FAQ for High School Study Abroad Programs

 Applying to an MEI program is easy and automated through our website.
 Simply go to the Apply Now section of the website, complete the application form, and submit a deposit and registration fee.
 You do not need a transcript to apply, there will be time to gather reference materials.
 You will automatically receive an email outlining the next steps as soon as the payment is processed.
 If you choose to pay the deposit by cheque, you will be notified to proceed once the payment has been received by the MEI office.

 The next step is to complete the student reference package: this requires students to fill out three forms and upload a scanned copy of their transcript and most recent report card.
 These forms help MEI staff get a better idea of the student applicant through information about academic strengths, travel experience, and IEP’s.

-Acceptance is based on the achievement of an average of 75% in the subjects associated with the program of interest.
+Acceptance is based on the achievement of an average of 75% to 80% in the subjects associated with the program of interest.
 In special cases where the academic criteria is not met, MEI staff will contact students and their parents, as well as teacher references, to discuss an exceptional acceptance.
 If a student is not accepted, the deposit is refunded in full.

 What do students do once they've been accepted?

 Once a student has been accepted to their chosen program, they will receive log-in information for the site designed specifically for their program.
 Here they’ll find reading lists, packing information, pre departure assignments and information, hotel and flight details, and other important information pertinent to the program.

 An acceptance package must be completed before acceptance is finalized.
 This includes liability forms, health forms, a discipline agreement, and a scanned copy of the students passport.